-The Chan group has recently developed a probe named CoxFluor, which is able to distinguish between Cyclooxygenase-2, an enzyme that plays a major role in driving the progression of cancer, and Cyclooxygenase-1, which is expressed in all cells.
+The Chan group at the Beckman Institute for Advanced Science and Technology has recently developed a probe named CoxFluor, which is able to distinguish between Cyclooxygenase-2, an enzyme that plays a major role in driving the progression of cancer, and Cyclooxygenase-1, which is expressed in all cells.

-Led by Jefferson Chan, an assistant professor of chemistry, the paper, “An Activity-Based Sensing Approach for the Detection of Cyclooxygenase-2 in Live Cells,” was published in Angewandte Chemie, the journal of the German Chemical Society.
+Led by Jefferson Chan, an assistant professor of chemistry at the University of Illinois at Urbana-Champaign, the paper, “An Activity-Based Sensing Approach for the Detection of Cyclooxygenase-2 in Live Cells,” was published in Angewandte Chemie, the journal of the German Chemical Society.

 “One of the biggest challenges in developing probes is being able to selectively look at the enzyme in question,” Chan said.
 “The commercial assays that are used now work with both enzymes, which can cause significant interference.”

 “To develop CoxFluor, we looked at the enzyme structure and found that COX-2 has a larger active site pocket and distinct interactions,” said Anuj Yadav, a visiting scholar in the Department of Chemistry at Illinois, who works in the Chan lab.
 “We attached arachidonic acid, to a bulky dye which gave us good selectivity for COX-2 compared to COX-1.”